AaronAshmore444/N232GroupProjectTeam5/README.md

 Contributions

-Aaron Ashmore -
+Aaron Ashmore - Worked on Player movement, camera, gun functionality, trap functionality and ui display, trap pickup, the door puzzle, and asisted teammates with Github issues!

 Emily Cabrera -

-Abhinoor Singh -
+Abhinoor Singh - Did not communicate or contribute this Milestone

 DaRon Torrence -